ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 IDR begins with generating a peak list with a lenient threshold that will contain both genuine peaks and noise.
 The peaks in the list are ranked, e.g. on their fold enrichment or significance, these ranks will correlate well for genuine peaks, while the noise will show no correlation.

 Further, IDR uses a statistical method to find the point in the curve at which the heterogeneity of the association between replicate ranks sharply increases.
-This decay point, from which no consistency in correspondence is observed, serves as an internal indicator of the change from signal to noise.
+This decay point serves as an indicator of the change from signal to noise.

 As a metric to evaluate consistency between replicates, IDR has several advantages:
 - It does not take into account initial cut-offs used during peak calling as they tend to be different for different peak callers.
 This means that you can compare peak lists obtained from different peak callers.